am-Leon/LeonSocialLogin/README.md

 ## Usage

-1- open strings file and paste with your (consumerKey & consumerSecret).
+1- open strings.xml file and paste these strings for what you need.

 ```xml
 <resources>